MsManish09/ToDoListApp/README.md

+#React To Do App:

+    ##Introduction:
-#Introduction: - This is a simple React-based Todo List application that allows users to manage their tasks with deadlines, mark them as complete, and delete them.
+        - This is a simple React-based Todo List application that allows users to manage their tasks with deadlines, mark them as complete, and delete them.

         - The app uses React's useState  hooks to manage state and persist data in the browser's localStorage, ensuring that tasks are retained across session

     ## Features: